jjocenio/rosey/README.md

 > **NOTE** When using docker, always remember to put your files in a shared volume

 ![data loading](https://raw.githubusercontent.com/jjocenio/rosey/main/assets/process.gif)

+### Accesing internal database
+It's possible to access the internal HSQL database using any JDBC compatible client.
+Just point it to the following URL with username `sa` and with no password.

+    jdbc:hsqldb:hsql://localhost:9001/rosey

 ## External references